rubensgomes/kafka-rabbitmq-python/README.md

-# kafka_vs_rabbitmq
+# kafka-rabbitmq-python

-A playground project to compare Apache Kafka and RabitMQ.
+A Python playground project to compare Apache Kafka and RabitMQ.

 ATTENTION: THIS PROJECT IS UNDER DEVELOPMENT!!!